 The term “Web3” is attributed to Gavin Wood, one of the developers of the Ethereum blockchain.
 This connection is not accidental.
 Blockchain, a decades old database technology, is a key element of Web3.
 This kind of database has two major qualities: Data entries are immutable, and the database is managed without a central authority.
 Both attributes are praised as features but have immense drawbacks.
 Immutability clashes with the need for privacy as information can never be deleted once added to the chain.
 And blockchains special kind of decentralisation gives individuals little recourse in case of user mistakes or technical errors as there is no mediating authority that could settle disputes.
 Both features make a digital world running on blockchain the technological equivalent of a full-surveillance radical-market society.

 Until today the only practical application for blockchain are speculative crypto assets like Bitcoin, where blockchain acts as the underlying ledger.
-Web3 is attempting to give blockchain a purpose beyond recording transactions of gamblers and suggests recording all personal interactions and attributes on blockchain.
+Web3 wants more.
+It is attempting to give blockchain a purpose beyond recording transactions of gamblers.
+Instead, it suggests to record all personal interactions and attributes on blockchain.
 Every piece of content is to be represented by immutable digital records and assigned to an individual user.
 The online platforms build upon this technology would not necessarily look different from familiar Web 2.0 services but be underpinned by the concept of data ownership.
 In the minds of Web3 advocates every post, picture, tweet, like or comment would be under individual exclusive control.
 But Web3 is not only envisioning a propertised Web 2.0.
 In addition, it wants to create 3D environments accessed via virtual reality gear where all aspects of the material world are duplicated and everything, from virtual land to cars or houses, is exclusively and immutably represented by associated blockchain-recordings.
 Even the users themselves, represented by virtual avatars, are recreated as digital twins whose attributes, from limbs to hairstyle, are represented by digital records on the blockchain.
 Marketing departments took up the label “Metaverse” for these virtual recreations of reality.

 Web3 and the material conditions of reproduction